DataxEnv/environmental-health-analysis/README.md

 ## Problem Statement & Objectives
-Although global studies have established strong links between PM2.5 exposure and increased hospital visits or respiratory-related mortality, local data-driven research in Nigeria is still quite limited.
-This research seeks to answer:
+Although global studies have established strong links between PM2.5 exposure and increased hospital visits or respiratory-related mortality, data-driven research in Nigeria is still quite limited.
+Simultaneously, many urban hospitals report a steady rise in respiratory cases, yet there is limited empirical evidence connecting these trends to air quality.
-**How does air pollution (PM2.5) correlate with respiratory disease prevalence in Nigeria’s urban centers between 2018 and 2023?**

-It also examines which cities face the highest pollution–health burden, and whether factors like population size or seasonal variations (wet and dry seasons) influence the severity of these health outcomes.
+This project seeks to fill that gap by analyzing environmental air quality data and public health records to determine whether a measurable correlation exists between PM2.5 levels and respiratory health outcomes in Nigeria’s major cities.
+It also examines the city with the highest pollution–health burden, and whether factors like population size or seasonal variations (wet and dry seasons) influence the severity of these health outcomes.

-### Objectives
+### Research Questions
-- Analyze PM2.5 levels across major Nigerian cities between 2018 and 2023.
+1. What are the average PM2.5 levels in Lagos, Abuja, Port Harcourt, and Kano between 2018 and 2023?
-- Investigate their relationship with respiratory diseases such as asthma, chronic bronchitis, and COPD.
+2. Is there a statistically significant relationship between PM2.5 concentrations and the prevalence of respiratory diseases such as asthma, bronchitis, and COPD?
-- Identify regions with the highest combined pollution and health burden.
-- Visualize findings using statistical plots and charts to communicate patterns and trends clearly.
+3. How do PM2.5 levels and health outcomes vary across different seasons and urban zones?
+4. Which population groups appear most vulnerable to air pollution–related respiratory risks?

 ## Methodology